 What’s next for this initiative

-We believe we can improve patient access and adherence to treatment by supporting travel to and from medical appointments.
+We believe we can improve patient access and adherence to medical care by supporting travel to and from medical appointments.
 Our research found that existing transportation assistance programs have narrow eligibility requirements and are typically limited to patients with rare diseases.
 Additionally, most programs are restricted in the design of their benefits (e.g. they might only provide flights or ride-sharing services), this further impedes a patient’s ability to access appropriate resources.

 In structuring a more flexible program which allows for a wider scope of covered transportation services, PAN can bridge the gap for patients who need transportation assistance, but currently struggle to find sufficient support.
-We’re committed to developing a travel program that will truly provide patients with a broad range of illnesses access to the assistance they need to receive treatment.
+We’re committed to developing a travel program that will truly provide patients with a broad range of illnesses access to the assistance they need to receive medical care.